-This type of source can read a in InterMine XML format and store the results in a mine.
-It should be configured like this in the project.xml file for the mine:
+This type of source can read a file in InterMine Items XML format and store the data in a mine.
+The project.xml configuration is as below:

 This source reads directly from a relational database, it will generate a skeleton DBConverter in bio/sources/<source-name>/main/src/org/intermine/bio/dataconversion.
 To connect to the database you need to add properties in xxxmine.properties with the prefix db.sourcename.
 This is tested for PostgreSQL and MySQL.

 db.sourcename.datasource.dataSourceName=db.sourcename db.sourcename.datasource.maxConnections=10 db.sourcename.datasource.serverName=SERVER_NAME db.sourcename.datasource.databaseName=DB_NAME db.sourcename.datasource.user=USER_NAME db.sourcename.datasource.password=USER_PASSWORD